-In the summer months we have an overabundance of eggs from our backyard chickens.
-Then, the cold months of late fall and winter come around and egg production dwindles significantly.
+If you have your own chickens, you know how the egg cartons fill up in the summer months and egg production dwindles in the winter.
 Thankfully, water glassing eggs is an efficient long-term solution to preserving eggs so we can eat that overabundant supply later in the year.

 While some breeds such as New Hampshires and Brahmas will lay through the cold months, most chickens really slow down on production during the winter months.
 This is mostly due to a lack of light, but weather conditions also play a part.